Gimerbone/Sakulawargi-Development/README.md

 You can also find my written guidebooks for player in indonesian in this repository

+### Important Notes
+AuthMe plugin uses MariaDB as remote database, please change it and link it to your own database.
+Other plugin like FastLogin is configured to use local database, you can change it though if you want.

 ## License

 This project is licensed under the **MIT License**.